-Have you involved people with a disability in planning your event?

-- Is public transport available to your event? - Is there accessible parking close to the main entrance? - Is there a firm and level path of travel from the parking area to the entrance? - Is the main entrance free of steps? - Is the main entrance at least 800mm wide? - Is the front door easy to open? - Does your event provide at least one low height service counter at the main customer service/payment area? - Are staff/volunteers aware of access/ communication needs of people with a range of abilities? - Is there a site map for your event which highlights the location of accessible facilities/ services? - Is there a clearly marked information desk/ area where participants can ask questions about the event? - If your event charges an attendance fee, does it accept and promote free entry for Companion Card holders? - Have you considered accepting other concession cards? - Is there an accessible toilet available?
+- Have you involved people with a disability in planning your event? - Have you talked to your local Events Officer about your event? - Is public transport available to your event? - Is there accessible parking close to the main entrance? - Is there a firm and level path of travel from the parking area to the entrance? - Is the main entrance free of steps? - Is the main entrance at least 800mm wide? - Is the front door easy to open? - Does your event provide at least one low height service counter at the main customer service/payment area? - Are staff/volunteers aware of access/ communication needs of people with a range of abilities? - Is there a site map for your event which highlights the location of accessible facilities/ services? - Is there a clearly marked information desk/ area where participants can ask questions about the event? - If your event charges an attendance fee, does it accept and promote free entry for Companion Card holders? - Have you considered accepting other concession cards? - Is there an accessible toilet available? - Is there an accessible pathway to all public facilities? - Is there clear signage to amenities? - Is a hearing loop/other assistive communication technology provided and promoted? - Have you considered captioning/Auslan? - Is there adequate lighting throughout the venue? - Is adequate seating provided at appropriate points throughout the venue? - Are emergency/evacuation and information about evacuation procedures areas accessible for everyone?